ebi-pf-team/interproscan-docs/docs/HowToRun.rst

 Running on a cluster
 ~~~~~~~~~~~~~~~~~~~~

-To run ``InterProScan``` 6 on a cluster of cloud, use the relevant executor profile for the system.
+To run ``InterProScan`` 6 on a cluster or cloud use the relevant executor profile for the system.
-See the `profiles page <Profiles.html>`__ documentation for more information on
-using alternative container runtimes or OSs.

 For example, to run  ``InterProScan`` using the SLURM scheduler: